Integrating ERP and BI: Benefits and Key Differences

 Role of BI Tools in ERP

 When paired with an ERP, BI tools provide real-time data gathering and sharing.
-This allows for more actionable insights based directly on which KPIs are performing well or are failing.
+This allows for more actionable insights based on which KPIs are performing well or failing.
 A report by Fortune Business Insights found the Business Intelligence Market Size is projected to reach $54.27 Billion by 2030.
 There are standalone BI tools, but as we’ve seen, they work best when paired with ERP software.

-Another benefit of integrating an ERP with BI tools is the increased speed for decision making.
-According to a survey by Aberdeen Group, 69% of data analysts noted decision-making windows were shrinking.
-As such, they needed faster BI tools to keep up with increasing time-crunches.
 With businesses relying more than ever on real-time, strategic decision-making, it’s critical to integrate BI tools with an ERP to provide more complex data for analysis.

 Key Differences between ERP and BI